otsheln1k/syncdir.scm/README.md

 There is a config file `$XDG_CONFIG_PATH/syncdir.scm` (if `$XDG_CONFIG_PATH` isn't set, it defaults to "~/.config").
 It's an association list.
 The following keys are meaningful:
-- `paths`: an association list of preconfigured paths.
+- `paths`: an association list of named paths.
 Running `syncdir.scm` with a single argument syncs the respective pair of paths.
 For example, an entry might look like this: `(foo "/path/to/local/foo" "remote:foo")`.
 - `ignore-globs`: a list of [globs](#glob-syntax) with which to match filenames.
 All files whose name matches at least one of this globs is skipped by `syncdir.scm`.
 Example: `("*~" "*.tmp" ".*.sw?")`.